sldesnoo-Delft/q1simulator/README.md

     # reset default behaviour.
     sim.sequencers[0].set_acquisition_mock_data(None)

+# Conditional execution
+The simulator generates triggers according to the acquisition thresholds.
+At startup the simulator determines the dependencies between trigger producers and trigger consumers.
+It executes the trigger producing sequencers before the trigger consuming sequencers.

+The simulator takes the trigger network latency into account, but does not check whether triggers overlap.

 # Simulator output
 The simulator has some methods to show the simulator output.
 - `plot()` shows pyplot charts with the rendered output.